Skip to content

 Hands, Anderson, Cooperman, Balsky, and Frame 2024, published in Frontiers in Nutrition, reported a multi-year heavy-metal analysis of 72 dark chocolate and cocoa products in the US market from approximately 2014 to 2022.
 The dataset is the most comprehensive longitudinal US chocolate Pb and Cd record currently in the corpus, ICP-MS by two independent commercial labs, AOAC 2015.01 methods, with a Welch T-test specifically designed to compare organic against non-organic.
 The result: organic-certified products carried statistically significantly higher cadmium than conventional products.
 Median Pb across the full dataset was 50 ppb and median Cd was 239 ppb; the organic-segment Cd ran higher than that median.

 The mechanistic reading is that cadmium in cocoa is soil-driven, with the highest concentrations coming from Andean and Latin American producing regions where soil-Cd geochemistry has accumulated over geological time and is independent of input choices on the farm.
 Organic certification in cocoa often correlates with single-origin sourcing from these high-Cd regions; conventional cocoa is more often blended across multiple regions, including West African origins with lower soil-Cd inventories.
 The certification is not causing the contamination; the certification is correlating with a sourcing-pattern that selects for the highest-Cd cocoa-producing regions.
-See us-chocolate-lead-temporal-decline for the parallel finding that Prop 65 enforcement has moved US chocolate Pb downward while Cd has not responded equivalently.
+See US chocolate lead has measurably declined since 2015; cadmium has not for the parallel finding that Prop 65 enforcement has moved US chocolate Pb downward while Cd has not responded equivalently.

 The tahini outlier (Potortì 2026)